nelab-utokyo/beatsync/behavior/video/Readme.md

-# csv2matfile2.m
-The code for transforming acceleration data (CSV) to matfile

 # make_video.py
-making video from the collection of photos.
+making video from the collection of photos. (related to Movie S1)

 # video_edit.py
 Put the frame number on the existing movie.